 How to Start an Event Planning Business

-Ask any entrepreneur, and they’ll tell you that being your own boss is the best feeling in the world.
+Ask any entrepreneur and they’ll tell you that being your own boss is the best feeling in the world.
 Combine that feeling with the passion you already have for planning, and you have yourself a wonderful and rewarding career!
-But a lot of new businesses fail quickly because the owner didn’t understand what they were getting into when they decided to launch.
+But not every business finds success right out of the gate.
+In fact, many businesses fall flat on their faces—all a consequence of lack of preparation!

 If you want to start an event planning business, you’ll need a few core building blocks.
-First, you’ll need an education in event planning or industry experience.
+First, you’ll need professional event planning training or industry experience.
 Second, you’ll need a bit of collateral to get your company off the ground (luckily an event planning business can launch for a very low cost).
 Third, you’ll need the drive and dedication to find clients and get yourself hired!

-You can’t just wake up one day and start an event planning business without any training or prior knowledge.
-For starters, you probably won’t know enough to even get a business off the ground.
-Also, I doubt you’d be able to find a single event planning client who would put any confidence in your abilities if you have no evidence of any competency in the industry!
+Here’s the honest truth: Yes, you really can just wake up one day and start an event planning business.
+But, just how far can you go without any training or prior knowledge?
+Not to mention, you probably won’t know enough to even get a business off the ground.
+Also, I doubt you’d be able to find a single event planning client who would put any confidence in your abilities without evidence of any competency in the industry!

-If you have zero experience in the event planning industry, then you’ll have to start with getting event planner training.
-Planning isn’t a regulated industry so you technically don’t need an event planner certification to work in the industry.
-But there’s no question that being a certified event planner will make your life a lot easier as you start your own business.
+If you have zero experience in the event planning industry, start with getting event planner training.
+There’s no question that being a certified event planner will make your life a lot easier as you start your own business.

 The great news is good event planning courses will also provide you with business training, where you’ll learn how to launch and manage your own event planning business.
 Since that’s your ultimate goal, training as an event planner can effectively become a two-birds-one-stone situation!

 If you already have experience in the event planning industry and a strong portfolio under your belt, then odds are you don’t need additional industry education or certifications to start your own event planning business.
-If you’re a business newbie, however, you might benefit from taking a course that’s going to specifically focus on starting your own business, including project management, marketing, employee management, accounting, legal requirements, etc.
+If you’re a business newbie, however, you might benefit from taking a course that’s going to specifically focus on starting your own business.
+Consider courses that cover project management, marketing, employee management, accounting, legal requirements, etc.

 Business Launch Requirements

-Being a certified or experienced event planner is one important piece of the puzzle, but it’s not the only requirement to starting your own planning business.
-If you’re going to be working for yourself, you won’t have the luxuries of having an established company around you that completes the administrative work for you.
+Being a certified or experienced event planner is one important piece of the puzzle, but you’ll need more than that to start your own planning business.
+If you’re going to be working for yourself, you must handle the administrative work, too.